UnityFoundation-io/Libre311/frontend/README.md

 Use `.env` to store Google Keys and the backend reference.
 The keys can be found in the root frontend folder `.env.example`.

+#### A Note on Images

+In order to insure faster load times, it's recommended to use WebP image files instead of JPEGs or PNGs due to their smaller file size.
+For example, the default `backgroundImage.webp` was originally a 2.8mb JPEG, but it is currently a 348kb WebP (approximately 88% smaller).

+If the desired images are not currently in WebP format, there are multiple tools online that allow the conversion from many different file types to .webp.

 ### Background Image

-The image used in the background of the app is located in `frontend/src/lib/backgroundImage.jpg`.
-To change the background image, remove the current `backgroundImage.jpg`, and put a new image in it's place (remember to rename the new file to `backgroundImage`).
+The image used in the background of the app is located in `frontend/src/lib/backgroundImage.webp`.
+To change the background image, remove the current `backgroundImage.webp`, and put a new image in it's place (remember to rename the new file to `backgroundImage`).

 ***Notice**: The image should be in a portrait orientation.
 The default image has a resolution of 1024x1792 px.*